 Construction began in 1933.
 As you can imagine it was an immensely stressful jobs.
 The workers on the bridge called themselves “The Halfway to Hell Club.”
 Yet despite the incredibly perilous conditions the crew was subjected to, there was only one casualty in the first four years of work on the bridge.
 They had a safety net below that saved 19 lives.
 Unfortunately, in February 1937 — two months before the opening of the bridge — a scaffold fell through the net, killing 10 workers.

 The bridge officially opened to the public on April 19, 1937.
 The next day, Franklin Roosevelt officially declared it open to traffic.

 The Golden Gate Bridge is a marvel of engineering and an American icon.
 It was named one of the Seven Wonders of the Civil Engineering in the world in 1994.
 That puts it on par with the Channel Tunnel and the Panama Canal, in case you’re curious.

-It might seem like one of those attractions that’s simply a photo op, but there’s more to it.
+Sure, the Golden Gate Bridge might seem like one of those attractions that’s simply a photo op, but there’s more to it than that.
 It’s truly as majestic in person as it appears in pictures.